makyo/drab-makyo.com/cv.md

     * Worked with authors through the editorial and promotion process.
     * Created and maintained several advertising and sales channels

+Internet Archive
+:   Senior software engineer --- 2018-2019

+    * Worked to moving Archive-It from the older Java-based Wayback Machine to the new Python-based Wayback Machine
+    * Built, tested, and fuzzed Django-based rules engine for determining web caputre playback behavior
+    * Moved capture index from two-layer flat-file storage system to RocksDB-backed OutbackCDX

 Thurston Howl Publishing
 :   Editor --- 2017-2018